glycerine/spin_paxos/README.md

-in Raft is equivalent to a full Paxos round, since the request for votes is the prepare 1a phase, and any new leader must immediately commits a no-op entry to its log, completing the 2a accept phase, and avoiding the livelock noted by Howard 2014 (https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-857.html Section 4.3).
+in Raft is equivalent to a full Paxos round, since the request for votes is the prepare 1a phase, and any new leader must immediately commit a no-op entry to its log, completing the 2a accept phase, and avoiding the livelock noted by Howard 2014 (https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-857.html Section 4.3).
 See the discussion of Raft below